As I recently shared, we wrapped up our third grade, and we’re moving onto grade 4. I’m stunned. It seems so recently we started our

 Science

-In previous years, I purchased experiential education science units but usually 2-3 lessons into a unit; we would become overwhelmed.
+In previous years, I purchased experiential education science units, but they were usually 2-3 lessons into a unit, and we would become overwhelmed.

 For example, we started grade 4 with a unit on plants.
-So far, we’ve read numerous books such as A Seed is Sleepy and Amazing Plant Bodies and we’ve watched DVDs such as Bill Nye the Science Guy – Plants and Bill Nye the Science Guy – Flowers.
+So far, we’ve read numerous books such as A Seed is Sleepy, Amazing Plant Bodies, and we’ve watched DVDs such as Bill Nye the Science Guy: Plants and Bill Nye the Science Guy: Flowers.

-We’ve planted seeds, visited botanical gardens as well as greenhouses.
+We’ve planted seeds and visited botanical gardens as well as greenhouses.

 Social Studies

-We’ve used the Story of the World curriculum for a couple of years now, and we love it!
-I enjoy selecting a variety of activities each week from the teaching companion guide.
+We’ve used the Story of the World curriculum for a couple of years and love it!
+I enjoy selecting various activities each week from the teaching companion guide.

-I incorporate Canadian content into our curriculum as well.
-We read books about the different provinces and my daughter enjoys her subscription to Kayak (a children’s Canadian history magazine).
+I also incorporate Canadian content into our curriculum.
+We read books about the different provinces, and my daughter enjoys her subscription to Kayak (a children’s Canadian history magazine).

 Bible